 In-depth study of prescriptive grammar and semantics in Spanish.
 Emphasis on rules of sentence formation, verb conjugations, and translation techniques.
 Analysis of fine shades of meaning in Spanish words.
-Prerequisite: SPAN 3330 or 3340 or permission of instructor.
+Prerequisite: SPAN 2320.

 SPAN 3380 - Applied Linguistics for Spanish (3)